splake975/project-Bongo/README.md

  - You must be on windows 10 or 11
  - You must have Google Chrome
  - It is highly recommended that you have an intel processor newer than or equal to the haswell series.
 (Ignore this if your computer was made within the past decade)
+ - Set the sleep timer to Never sleep on your computer.
+ - Only connect 1 monitor.
+(If you have multiple, it still works but requires additional setup.)

 If this is your first time setup, please skip to